rstrauss127/vacation-rentals/notes.md

   Anything that is going to change a lsiting should be a PUT request to /listings/:id

-# Step 6: Add Bookings
+# Step 6: Add Reservations
-A booking belongs_to a listing a booking has_many Users, through listings
+A Reservation belongs_to a listing a reservation has_many  Users, through listing(belongs_to many?)

+user has many reservations through listings

+listing has many reservations

+form for new reservation should have 2 collection_select boxes, one for start_date and one for end_date